MicrosoftDocs/azure-docs/articles/search/knowledge-store-concept-intro.md

 + Table storage is useful when you want a schema-aware representation of the data in tabular form.
 If you want to reshape or recombine elements in new ways, table storage gives you the necessary granularity.

-+ Blob storage creates one all-inclusive JSON representation of each doucment.
++ Blob storage creates one all-inclusive JSON representation of each document.
 You can use both storage options in one skillset to get a full range of expressions.

 + Azure Search persists content in an Azure Search index.
 You can use Search explorer, Postman, or you can write code that renders search results in an app.
 An index is required to run an indexer, but once you have enriched documents and if you no longer need the indexer, you can delete all of Azure Search objects (index, data source, indexer, skillset) to save space in your service.

-Along with document contents is stored the metadata of the skillset version that produced the enrichments.
+Along with document contents, enriched documents include the metadata of the skillset version that produced the enrichments.

 ## Enrichments ??